w0805615/ManvirBookStore1/ManvirBookStore/README.txt

 updated database
 there is already an object named 'AspNetRoles' in the database ERROR solved changed the name of database in appsettings.json and it worked

+2023-04-14
+1935
+created a interface in IRepository named "ICoverTypeRepository.cs" created a class in Repository named "CoverTypeRepository.cs" involved the using statements to resolve any errors and extended classes and interfaces